nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples: `edit_reminder 1 ds/Science Tuition Payment Due`

 ### Tutor and Appointment Filters
-This feature enhance the tutee's viewing experiences by allowing the tutees to filter tutors or appointments based on certain attributes.
+This feature enhances the tutee's viewing experiences by allowing the tutees to filter tutors or appointments based on attributes.

 ![Filters Ui](images/ug-images/Filters.png)

 #### Add a Tutor Filter: `add_tutor_filter`